jcesardasilva/toupy/README.md

     sudo python3 setup.py install

-or, for local installation, using the flag - -user:
+or, for local installation, using the flag --user:

-    python3 setup.py install - -user
+    python3 setup.py install --user

 Running test
 ------------